Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 He bore her clumsy medicking stoically, and handed her a square pack of some kind the moment she was done.

-"Put that… over the exit wound…" his breathing was definitely getting more difficult.
-"It’ll stick down... just fine... through the blood… but you gotta… stick it down good… y’got that?"
+"Put that... over the exit wound..." his breathing was definitely getting more difficult.
+"It’ll stick down... just fine... through the blood... but you gotta... stick it down good... y’got that?"

 "Got it."

 The most difficult part by far was opening the packaging with blood making her fingers slick and sticky.
 The circular patch inside was transparent and clearly labelled, and sticking it on really was as easy as following orders and trying to ignore the way he squirmed and clearly wanted to scream as she pressed firmly on his wound.

 He waved her off.
-"Okay…. okay….
-Whew…."
+"Okay.... okay....
+Whew...."

 There was a nasty blowing noise coming from the patch she’d stuck to his ribs, but Coombes seemed to start feeling better within only a half-dozen breaths or so.
 By the time he’d taken a half-dozen more, he was almost breathing normally.

-"Hey… I’ve had worse medics." he joked, weakly.
+"Hey...
+I’ve had worse medics." he joked, weakly.
 "You did good."

 "Please don’t get shot a second time."
 Ava requested.
 She was feeling a lot better herself.
 Grim as it had been, having something, *anything* to do was a world better than curling up in a ball and praying.

 Coombes chuckled, even though it plainly hurt.
-"Ow… heh.
+"Ow... heh.
 Okay.
 Last step is I need to be in the recovery position.
 Help me tip over, that way." he waved his right arm.

 That part was much easier, and Coombes was getting his limbs settled into the right position when Ava caught a glimpse of movement across the street.
 Firth glanced up and down and darted across the open space faster than a manic cat.